 Atavist Bible Prophecy Basic: The Romans Enter Jewish redemptive history at a point when the Fourth Kingdom of Prophecy was Already Seventy-eight Years Old

 No history from any political power in mankind's past is more abundantly attested by chroniclers than that of the Romans, their republic and their empire.
-Therefore, under no circumstances should Christians or truth-seekers allow unfounded conjectures to replace or triumph over what can be easily documented.
+Therefore, under no circumstances should Christians or truth-seekers allow unfounded conjectures to replace or triumph over what can be easily researched, documented and corroborated.

 This belief is so strong and so pervasive that it can truly be called "ubiquitous."
 All Christians everywhere take this notion for granted—so much so that there appears to be little need to look into it to determine its accuracy.
 Is it accurate?
 We believe that a cursory examination of the entrance and exercise of Roman power over God's Old Testament people happens no earlier than the intervention and conquest of Jerusalem by the Roman general Gnaeus Pompey Magnus in the spring of 63 B.C.
 But if it is true that Roman intervention into Jewish affairs happened more than seven decades after the Jews seized sovereignty from the Greeks, then, No, the belief that the Romans are the fourth kingdom is neither true or accurate.